 - Political practitioners must not hold any pass conferring entitlement to access to the Palace of Westminster, to the premises of the Scottish Parliament or the National Assembly of Wales or the Northern Ireland Assembly or the Greater London Authority or any department or agency of government.
 The only exceptions are:

-- Political practitioners must conduct themselves in accordance with the rules of any institution of government while within their precincts, and otherwise.
+- Member organisations and political practitioners must conduct themselves in accordance with the rules of any institution of government while within their precincts, and otherwise.

 - Political practitioners must always abide by the internal rules on declaration and handling of interests laid down by any public body on which they serve.

-- Political practitioners must not exploit public servants or abuse the facilities of institutions of central, regional or local government within the UK.
+- Member organisations and political practitioners must not exploit public servants or abuse the facilities of institutions of central, regional or local government within the UK.

-- Members must disclose the names of all their clients and practitioners in the APPC Register.
-A member providing secretariat or other services for an All-Party Parliamentary Group must list that APPG as a client, together with the name(s) of the APPG’s funder(s) and any associated organisation(s).
+- Member organisations must disclose the names of all their relevant clients and practitioners in the APPC Register.
+A member organisation providing secretariat or other services for an All-Party Parliamentary Group must list that APPG as a client, together with the name(s) of the APPG’s funder(s) and any associated organisation(s).

-In all their activities and dealings, political practitioners must be at all times aware of the importance of their observance of the principles and duties set out in this Code for the protection and maintenance of their own reputation, the good name and success of their business, and the standing of the profession as a whole.
+In all their activities and dealings, member organisations and political practitioners must be aware at all times of the importance of observing the principles and duties set out in this Code to protect and maintain their own reputation, the good name and success of their business, and the standing of the profession as a whole.